 |Science and Mathematics||

-American Literature and English Literature both have optional essay sections.
+American Literature, Analyzing and Interpreting Literature, and English Literature have optional essay sections.
 Check your school’s website or talk to an admissions counselor to find out if you must complete the essay section to receive credit for passing the exam.
 Both the College Composition and College Composition Modular tests have a required essay section.
 Either CLEP or your institution will write the prompt for the essay portion of College Composition Modular, and your institution will score it.
 Because of the mandatory essay sections in the Composition tests, final scores will not be immediately available to students.
 However, multiple-choice scores are released immediately since the computer grades that portion of the test.

 Registering for CLEP Tests